 Industry Ethics and Standards

-Fundamental training: 8 days incorporating 100 hours including hands on modules, live model training.
+Fundamental training: 7 days incorporating more than 100 hours including hands on modules, live model training.
 This course adheres to the SPCP fundamental requirements.

 You will receive: